-We are telling stories or listening to them all the time.
-Not only by watching movies or listening to podcasts,
+We are telling stories or listen to them all the time.
+Not only by watching movies or listening to podcasts

-but also by talking to our friends, colleagues and neighbours, sometimes even to strangers.
-These stories are worth to be collected and remembered, don’t you think?
+but also by talking to our friends, colleagues, and neighbors, sometimes even to strangers.
+These stories are worth to be collected and remembered, don't you think?

 So: Let’s give it a try!

 The STORY FOR FOOD initiative collects undocumented stories, stories that otherwise would get lost.
-Everybody is welcome to come and share a story — on any theme, any language, any length.
-We record the stories, label them with matching tags and include them in our audio archive anonymously.
+Everybody is welcome to come and share a story — on any theme, any language, and any length.
+We record the stories, label them with matching tags, and include them in our audio archive anonymously.